2015 Hilos Summer Institute Celebrating Diversity at ASU

 integrated, exemplary experience encompassing the culture and history of

 the surrounding Latino population in our efforts to promote

 As pertains to their professional positions, participants will:

-- Expand their knowledge of the history and traditions of multicultural Latino students of the ASU's regional service area.
+- Expand their knowledge regarding the history and traditions of multicultural Latino students in ASU's regional service area.

-- Build and expand their efficacy in the implementation of strategies gleaned at the Hilos Summer Institute: Building Leadership for Change.
+- Build and expand their efficacy in the implementation of educational and interpersonal strategies gleaned at the Hilos Summer Institute.

-- Increase expertise in meeting the academic needs of multicultural Latino students enrolled at Adams State University.
+- Increase their expertise in meeting the academic and support needs of multicultural Latino students enrolled at Adams State University.